nf-core/atacseq/docs/output.md

 ## Sample-level analysis

+The library-level alignments associated with all of the replicates from the same experimental condition are also merged at the sample-level.
+This can be useful to increase the coverage for peak-calling and for other analyses that require high sequencing depth such as [motif footprinting](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3959825/).

 The analysis steps and directory structure for `bwa/replicate/` and `bwa/sample/` are almost identical.
-The main difference is that multiple libraries sequenced from the same sample will be merged at the replicate-level whereas all the replicates associated with an experimental condition will be merged at the sample-level.

 >NB: Replicate-level alignments will be used for read counting relative to the consensus sample-level peakset.
 This is the only way in which differential analysis can be performed at the sample-level.